 In general, legislative or other actions relating to U.S. federal income taxes could have a negative effect on UNG or its investors.
-The rules dealing with U.S. federal income taxation are constantly under review by persons involved in the legislative process and by the IRS and the U.S. Treasury Department.
-On August 16, 2022, President Biden signed the Inflation Reduction Act of 2022 (the "IRA") into law.
-At this time, we cannot predict with certainty how the tax provisions of the IRA or any other proposed or future tax legislation might affect UNG, its investors, or UNG's investments.
-Investors are urged to consult with their tax advisor with respect to the status of legislative, regulatory or administrative developments and proposals and their potential effect on an investment in our shares.
+Matters pertaining to U.S. federal income taxation are constantly under review by persons involved in the legislative process and by the IRS and the U.S. Treasury Department.
+The Trump Administration has proposed significant changes to the Code and existing U.S. federal income tax regulations and there are a number of proposals in Congress that, if enacted, would similarly modify the Code.
+The likelihood of any such legislation being enacted is uncertain, but new legislation and any U.S. Treasury regulations, administrative interpretations or court decisions interpreting such legislation could result in adverse tax consequences to UNG and its investors.
+Investors are urged to consult with their tax advisor with respect to the status of legislative, regulatory or administrative developments and proposals and their potential effect on an investment in UNG shares.